The information below, along with the How to Register guide, is intended to help incoming transfer students get started on their academic life at L&C.

 The “Statement of Transfer Credit” email you receive from the Registrar’s office will include information about which previous college courses you’ve completed can be applied to L&C’s General Education requirements.

 The requirements and courses that fulfill them are listed in the College Catalog under General Education Requirements.
 However, not all courses are offered every semester.
-To find out which GE courses will be offered this fall:
+To find out which GE courses will be offered this spring:

 2. Log in using your WebAdvisor User ID and password.
 Select the Students menu.